templateK/edm-haskell/README.md

 # edm-haskell
-A emacs dynamic module with haskell.
+A emacs dynamic module by haskell.
   - Returns the cabal target of the given file path.
   - Fast fuzzy matching score calculation with parallel haskell runtime.